dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 For example, if you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
 Any `{{ ref() }}` functions will point to the production location of the referenced models.

 <!--remove when fixed -->
 Note: The **Defer to staging/production** toggle is currently not available when running [dbt Semantic Layer commands](/docs/build/metricflow-commands).
 To use defer with Semantic Layer commands, manually add the `--defer` flag when running the command.
-This is a temporary limitation is and will be addressed soon.
+This is a temporary workaround is and will be addressed soon.

 <Lightbox src="/img/docs/dbt-cloud/defer-toggle.jpg" width="100%" title="Select the 'Defer to production' toggle on the bottom right of the command bar to enable defer in the dbt Cloud IDE."/>